richfitz/git-intro/installation.md

 ![windows-git-terminal](pics/windows-git-terminal.png).

-Test that it works by running Start -> Git -> Git Bash which should open a window that looks a lot like cmd.exe; in this window type `git --version` and you should see something like `git version 2.7.0.windows.1` in response.
+Test that it works by running Start -> Git -> Git Bash which should open a window that looks a lot like cmd.exe; in this window type `git --version` and you should see something like `git version 2.16.1.windows.3` in response.

-### Mac OS X
+### Mac OS X / macOS

 Apple installs a version of git with XCode, and in recent versions it is not too ancient.
 To see if you're OK, open a terminal (Applications -> Utilities -> Terminal) and run `git --version`.
 If you get a version like `git version 2.3.8 (Apple Git-58)` you should be fine (probably any version above 2.0.0 will be fine for our use).
 If you get something like `git: command not found` you'll need to install git.

+The simplest way to do this is:

 1. To install git, go to https://git-scm.com/download/mac and download the file
 2. Open the resulting dmg and run the installer (you may have to hold down "control" when double clicking it to get around Apple's dislike of 3rd party software).